 Chicago Golf Club – 2nd – 481 yards – par 4

-Part of Chicago Golf Club’s tough start is the Road Hole second.
-Off the tee the ideal line is down the right side which risks the fescue grass.
-The left side has a series of deep fairway bunkers.
+Part of Chicago Golf Club’s tough starting stretch is the Road Hole second.
+Players must test the fescue grass up the right side of the hole to gain the best angle, and the left side has a series of deep fairway bunkers.
 The approach to the green gives players the first look at one of the many severe false fronts at Chicago Golf.
-It makes this approach especially difficult into this long par four.
 The bunker that guards the left side of the green makes any back left pin a difficult shot to hit.

 The tee shot at the second hole of Chicago Golf.